 How much do babies sleep?

 For the first few months, there isn’t a “normal” amount of time or time of day that babies usually sleep.
 They might be a sound and consistent sleeper during the first couple weeks of life and you’ll be thrilled.
-But your baby’s sleeping patterns will likely change as they become more awake and aware.
-Even so, it will be awhile before your baby is awake more than they’re asleep.
+But your baby’s sleeping schedule will likely change as they become more aware – there may even be periods that seem like regressions in your baby’s sleep patterns.
+Whatever the case, it will be a while before your baby is awake more than they’re asleep.

 When do babies sleep through the night?